contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/01_get-started/06_subscribe.md

 Restlet offers simple, all-inclusive plans that scale with your projects and your team size.
 Getting started is free, and switching between plans is easy.
-All plans include access to the whole Restlet platform: Restlet Studio, Restlet Client by Restlet and APISpark.
+All plans include access to the whole Restlet platform: Restlet Studio, Restlet Client and APISpark.

 ## Select a plan